apache/pulsar-site/docs/administration-load-balance.md

 ### ThresholdShedder

-This strategy tends to shed the bundles if any broker's usage is above the configured threshold.
-It does this by first computing the average resource usage per broker for the whole cluster.
-The resource usage for each broker is calculated using the following method `LocalBrokerData#getMaxResourceUsageWithWeight`.
-Historical observations are included in the running average based on the broker's setting for `loadBalancerHistoryResourcePercentage`.
-Once the average resource usage is calculated, a broker's current/historical usage is compared to the average broker usage.
-If a broker's usage is greater than the average usage per broker plus the `loadBalancerBrokerThresholdShedderPercentage`, this load shedder proposes removing enough bundles to bring the unloaded broker 5% below the current average broker usage.
+This strategy sheds bundles from brokers whose resource usage exceeds the average resource usage of brokers in the cluster by a specified threshold.

+Current usage for a broker is defined as the maximum usage among CPU, direct memory, throughput in and throughput out values.
+This value is exponentially smoothed out with historical observations to yield the computed resource usage for broker load balancing purposes.

+A broker is considered overloaded if its resource usage exceeds the average resource usage of all brokers in the cluster by at least threshold value `loadBalancerBrokerThresholdShedderPercentage`.
+Bundles from overloaded brokers are transferred until the expected throughput of the broker is 5% below the cluster average.
+Furthermore, a broker must have a total current throughput (in + out) sufficiently high in order to be eligible for bundle unloading.
+If the expected throughput reduction on the broker does not exceed absolute value `loadBalancerBundleUnloadMinThroughputThreshold`, it will not be unloaded.

 Note that recently unloaded bundles are not unloaded again.
-Also, `loadBalancerBundleUnloadMinThroughputThreshold` must be correctly adjusted based on the broker's throughputs.
-If the computed throughput to unload is smaller than this, unloading will not be triggered.

 ![Shedding strategy - ThresholdShedder](/assets/shedding-strategy-thresholdshedder.svg)